banisterious/obsidian-oneirometrics/ISSUES.md

 6. **Custom Date Range Modal Issues**
    - Issue: The Custom Date Range modal has several UX and functionality issues:
-     - Default date range incorrectly shows the previous day (May 20, 2025) instead of the current day
+     - Default date range incorrectly shows the previous day instead of the current day
-     - Input format mismatch: displays "May 21, 2025" but expects "2025-05-21" for manual entry, creating a confusing user experience
+     - Input format mismatch: displays dates in a user-friendly format but expects ISO format for manual entry, creating a confusing user experience
      - Multiple modal instances can be spawned simultaneously, requiring users to close each one individually
    - Investigation: Initial fixes have improved the clickable favorites functionality and removed the dropdown
    - Next Steps: Defer fixes until after Month view feature implementation, which may provide alternative date selection approaches